La Leche League: LServices

-The primary purpose of LLLI is to encourage, inform, and support mothers primarily via meetings, telephone help, Skype, Facebook, W app, helpforms and e-mail.
+The primary purpose of LLLI is to encourage, inform, and support mothers primarily via meetings and help through telephone, Skype, Facebook, Whatsapp, help forms and e-mail.
 Some Leaders also do home and/or hospital visits.
 LLLI leaders are accredited volunteers who have breastfed their own babies and have been specially trained to help mothers with breastfeeding.
 Leaders keep up-to-date through continued training and study of the most current medical research on breastfeeding.

 Leaders organize group meetings, where mothers are encouraged to share their own experiences with other mothers.
 A common theme repeated by Leaders at a LLLI meeting is "take what you like and leave the rest," acknowledging that every mother-baby dyad is unique and each mother knows her own baby best.
 In most countries with a LLL-presence, Leaders also offer telephone help, online meetings, Facebook groups, email help and several types of personal help.

 In some locales, there is a centralized phone number (for an entire country or a US state, for example) where mothers can either receive help directly or be referred to a Leader in her area.
 In other areas, these Leaders directly publicize their telephone numbers, and sometimes e-mail addresses, via the LLLI website, FB groups, telephone directories, and posters in parenting centres, libraries, physicians' and midwives' offices, health centres and other places where pregnant women and new parents might seek information.
 Mothers may also submit questions or concerns through online Help Forms available on the LLLI website.

 The last LLLI International Conference took place July 2007 in Chicago, and included a seminar for health care professionals.
 Currently emphasis is on Area parenting and nursing conferences, held in many parts of the world every year.
 Some Areas offer continuing education seminars for health care professionals in addition to ongoing training for Leaders.

 Currently LLLI publishes a bimonthly nursing and parenting journal, Breastfeeding Today, available online and by link to members worldwide.
 LLLI's core publications are The Womanly Art of Breastfeeding (now in its 8th edition), "Feed Yourself Feed Your Family" and "Sweet Sleep".